 This course is delivered face to face in a classroom environment.
 It will give you an overview of what digital skills are and how they are used in everyday life.
 It also covers the importance of keeping yourself safe online.

 The Getting Started courses will help you decide whether the digital pathway is for you.
 They're also useful if you've not been in a learning environment before.

-If you have not been in a learning environment, or unsure if the digital pathway is for you, then the Getting Started courses will help you to make that choice.
-You'll have opportunity to ask questions, meet our tutors and then leave with dates for your next steps in increasing your digital skills.
+You'll have time to ask questions, meet our tutors and then leave with dates for your next steps in increasing your digital skills.